 But now the smartphone can play all those things, so why carry around two devices where one will do?
-In 2014, Apple CEO Tim Cook said, “all of us have known for some time that iPod is a declining business,” according to Wired.
 As a farewell, crank up your iPod one last time.
 Maybe play taps.

 Today’s parents may have fond memories of the day their school photo package arrived.
 Each package was usually loaded with tradeable wallet-sized images, and once Grandma got her giant 8-by-10, the rest could be swapped with friends.

 But head to any elementary school the day the school photos arrive nowadays, and it’s just not the same.
 Kids who have grown up with smartphone cameras being thrust in their faces (and hands) don’t have the same love for trading formally posed photos.